brandur/org/drafts/qe.md

 ## Fractional-reserve Banking

 Fractional-reserve banking is a form of banking carried out worldwide that's important to understanding the whole story of QE.
 Under this system, banks retain reserves only equal to the a _fraction_ of the their total deposits, with that fraction's amount being sufficient to satisfy demand for withdrawals.
-The rest of the money is invested or loaned out.
+The rest of the money can be invested or loaned out.

 Now here's the catch: that loaned money is often re-deposited into another bank, counts towards that new bank's reserves, and can be re-lent.
 This magnification effect actually allows the total supply of money to grow to a multiple of what was originally issued by the central bank.
 This is known as the **money multiplier**.

 In the US, the Fed stipulates the reserve requirements for US banks and banks operating in US territory, which is the ratio of required reserved to deposits at an institution.
 For a reasonably large bank (> $79.5M), that ratio is 10%.

-## QE, Step by Step
+## QE.
+Step by Step.

 Now that we have the backstory in place, let's dive into how QE actually works:

-1. The Fed announces that it will buy $X billion dollars of treasuries.
+1. The Fed announces that it will buy $X billion worth of treasuries.
 1. The primary dealers submit offers to sell those treasuries to the Fed (as they required to do as dictated by their primary dealer status).
 1. After the transaction, the primary dealers have now traded the treasuries amongst their assets for a credit that shows up in the books they keep with the Fed.
 1. This credit usually becomes part of that bank's _required reserves_ with the Fed, so they can now proceed to lend out more money than they could before.
+Fractional reserve banking ensures that whatever amount the reserve increased by is effectively multiplied, and therefore its effect on the money supply has a magnified effect, _but_ the increase in reserve isn't cash itself (remember, its just a credit on the Fed's balance sheet) so the bank has to find liquidity elsewhere if it wants to loan it out.

 The money that was created through the transaction with the Fed is effectively multiplied thanks to fractional reserve banking.

 ## Example